JavaDominicano/jcli/README.md

 # jcli

-A command line tool for the Java ecosystem
+### A command line tool for the Java ecosystem

+The pourpose of this tool is provide of a unified cli tool for the Java ecosystem.
+This tool will initially provide the fallowing features.

+* Create maven/gradle projects from the command line
+* Install dependencies by the command line
+  * Modifying the gradle or pom file.
+  * Downloading and building github or gitlab dependencies
+* Accept plugins
+* Create a embed a JVM using JLink and Pakr